dmuth/is-peco-okay/hugo/content/about.md

 I used a Lambda@Edge function to add `index.html` as described [on this page](https://aws.amazon.com/blogs/networking-and-content-delivery/implementing-default-directory-indexes-in-amazon-s3-backed-amazon-cloudfront-origins-using-cloudfront-functions/).

 It would be *really cool* if that functionality was built into CloudFront, Amazon.
-Know what I mean?
-Nudge nudge.
+Come on, Amazon, I know you can do it.
+I believe in you.

 ## Is PECO Aware of this website?

-Not to my knowledge, but I'd love if someone could introduce me to their Leadership Team so I could show off the site.
-I think I have some neat ideas here, and if they wanna steal my code and implement something similar on their website, I think that would be fantastic and would be a win-win for all parties involved.
+[They are now!](https://technical.ly/software-development/is-peco-okay-power-outage-tracker-doug-muth-septa/)  PECO's leadership hasn't complained to me or sent me any legal threats, and I take that to be a good sign.
+If nothing else, I hope the site brightened their day a little.

 ## Is the source code available?